Numerical optimization for the compatibility constant of the lasso: Real data analysis

-The compatibility constant is a monotone non-decreasing function of $n$, which implies a large sample size is required to achieve a good error bound.
+The estimated compatibility constant is a monotone non-decreasing function of $n$, which implies a large sample size is required to achieve a good error bound.
 For $n=100$ and $n=200$, $\phi_n=0$ and then the compatibility condition may not hold.
 Meanwhile, for large $n$, the compatibility constant can be greater than $0.3$, but it is still not very large.
 Considering that there exist a few pairs of large correlations in predictors, as shown in Figure \ref{fig:histogram_cor}, the moderate value of $\phi_n$ seems reasonable.

-The scaled $\widehat{\mathrm{MSE}}$ is almost constant as a function of $n$, while the bound is a monotone decreasing function, which aligns with the simulation results.
+The scaled $\widehat{\mathrm{MSPE}}$ is almost constant as a function of $n$, while the bound is a monotone decreasing function, which aligns with the simulation results.
 This monotonicity is likely due to the fact that the compatibility constant is non-decreasing in $n$.
 The error bounds for $n=100$ and $200$ cannot be obtained because the compatibility condition does not hold.
-The ratio is almost a monotone decreasing function, which also align with the results from simulation study.
+The ratio is a monotone increasing function, which also aligns with the results from simulation study.
 The ratio is not small but not too large compared to the results from the simulation study (see Figure \ref{fig:ratio}).
-As a result, the overall results almost align with the simulation study and may provide relatively good accuracy when a sufficient number of observations is available.
+As a result, the overall results almost align with the simulation study and may provide relatively good upper bound when a sufficient number of observations is available.